The Framework

 3. Verify that you understand why the stock is trading at a discount (there's always a reason — is it temporary or structural?)

-4. Size your position appropriately — even high-conviction signals warrant position sizing discipline
+4. Size your position appropriately — even high-confidence signals warrant position sizing discipline

 The scanner surfaces the opportunity.
 The judgment call is still yours.